Klingri/Vortex.Plus/README.md

 # Known Issues & Stability
 For more Info on known issues and stability, go [here.](https://github.com/Klingri/VortexPro/blob/stable/.github/ISSUES_STABILITY.md)
-Because it bypasses the Chrome Web Store to avoid strict compliance requirements, the VortexPro web extension must be updated manually.
+Because it bypasses the Chrome Web Store to avoid strict compliance requirements, the VortexPro browser extension must be updated manually.
-Currently in early development, this web extension features a dark mode and themes.
+Currently in early development, this browser extension features a dark mode and themes.
 Please expect bugs and potential instability as I work toward a stable release
 - **Performance:** These experimental updates may cause performance issues on lower-end systems.
 - **UI Glitches:** Minor UI display issues may occur on certain places.